 Folate requirements increase during pregnancy to enhance the rapid growth of the fetus and to help in developing the neural tube to the brain and spinal cord of the growing baby.
-Hence, it is highly recommended to increase intake of folate-rich foods and supplement (if needed) with folic acid at least during the first trimester and also one month before the conception.
+Hence, it is highly recommended to increase the intake of folate-rich foods and supplement (if needed) with folic acid at least during the first trimester and also one month before the conception.

 Folic acid supplementation during pregnancy can also help avoid premature births and prevent certain congenital heart diseases.
 Additionally, folic acid is needed during lactation breastfeeding to supplement the folate that has been secreted via the breastmilk.

-Folic acid supplements play an important role in providing enough folate immediately to the needy people, who can get these from the foods in long run.
+Folic acid supplements play an important role in providing enough folate immediately to the needy people, who can get these from the foods in the long run.
 However, folate-rich foods are necessary, because whole foods supply plenty of other nutrients that promote health and absorption of the folate in the body.